-He's not the first to use the Fastlane Pro to help develop lifesaving aquatic skills.
-In Myrtle Beach, South Carolina, the local YMCA responded to one summer's drownings by installing an Endless Pools Fastlane Pro in their indoor pool the following summer.
+He's not the first to use the Fastlane Pro current to help develop lifesaving aquatic skills.
+In Myrtle Beach, South Carolina, the local YMCA responded to one summer's drownings by installing an Endless Pools Fastlane Pro unit in their indoor pool the following summer.
 As you can see in this video, they now use the Fastlane Pro's adjustable current to simulate rip currents and teach water-safety skills to the area's school children.

 Improving Skills with the Fastlane Pro

 Before his kids had home access to the Fastlane Pro, Ryan recalls, "We did swim lessons with them for four years, pretty much all summer.
 We would take them to the public pool as much as we could.
 My wife swam on the junior team into high school, and she worked with them a lot."

 But without the Fastlane, their smaller backyard pool presented some challenges.
 "It's really hard to evaluate a kid swimming in three strokes.
 You're trying to teach a six-year-old the proper way to turn their head while doing freestyle," he says, "but it's really hard when the pool is eight-feet wide!"